 Helping people reach their full potential is Keith Brooks’ life's purpose.
 Keith is currently a partner at Noble Story Group.
 Prior to his current position, For sixteen years, Keith has served communities as a teacher, assistant principal, and most recently as a founding school principal.
 He has helped families, students, and his staff realize their gifts, talents, and dreams.
 Under Keith's leadership his school boasted some of the highest academic gains in the city.
 He is equally proud of the fact that this was accomplished while having incredibly high staff retention, adult culture, family satisfaction, and student investment.
 Keith was principal of Achievement First Brownsville Middle School for seven years from 2012 to 2019, and under Keith's leadership, AF Brownsville Middle School boasted some of the highest academic gains in the city.
 Students at Brownsville scored 57% in ELA and 76% in Math compared to the NYC average of 46% in ELA and 44% in Math.
 He is equally proud of the fact that this was accomplished while having incredibly high staff retention (~80%), adult culture (80+ staff morale and staff feel positive about working at the school), family satisfaction (90%+ parents would recommend our school to a friend/family member), and student investment (Top 1/3rd MS in our network).

 In addition to his accomplishments as an instructional leader, Keith is inspired to create conditions for others to thrive.
-Keith has coached and developed 15 leaders who have received promotions in their careers – 8 have become Principals or Directors of School Operations, 4 have become Deans/Assistant Principals, and 3 have become Directors.
+As Principal, Keith has coached and developed 16 leaders who have received promotions in their careers – 8 leaders and teachers have become Principals or Directors of School Operations, 5 have become Deans/Assistant Principals, and 3 leaders have become Directors at the network/district level.
 This work, which he refers to as his "heart work," motivates him to get out of bed each day.
 As an executive coach, he's now transferring that passion to others.
 He has a range of experience 1:1 coaching, leading professional development for groups, and supporting teams to create positive sustainable working conditions.
 Keith believes that his job as a coach is to help people to get out of their own way so that they can be the best versions of themselves that they can possibly be in order to help others to do the same.
 It's a virtuous cycle.

 Keith earned a B.A. in philosophy and religion at Colgate University and received a master’s degree in educational leadership at Nova Southeastern University.
 He holds an executive coaching certification from the International Coaching Federation and certification in emotional intelligence from Daniel Goleman’s coaching program.